Ruby Tandoh

 Ruby Alice Tandoh (born 1992) is a British baker, columnist, author, and former model.
 She was runner-up on series four of BBC's The Great British Bake Off in 2013 and has written four cookbooks.
 Her 2021 Cook as You Are was named to several best-of lists.
-Her sometimes strident online debates with much of the UK food world have also drawn attention.
+Her online debates with many in the UK food world have also drawn attention.

 Early life

 Tandoh grew up in Southend-on-Sea, as the eldest of four siblings.
 Her father worked for the Royal Mail and her mother was a school administrator.
 Her paternal grandfather came from Ghana.
 To save money feeding a large family, they usually cooked from the vegetarian Moosewood Cookbook.

 Tandoh had an eating disorder as a teenager, which she describes as "akin to bulimia, with some binge-eating and anorexia on the side".
-For a while she was vegan – though she emphasizes that being vegan is not an eating disorder for everyone, she says that for her it was.
+For a while she was vegan – though she emphasises that being vegan is not an eating disorder for everyone, she says that for her it was.
 Three years of this disorder led to a suicide attempt at the age of eighteen.
 She was admitted to a mental health ward but released after one day because she had good grades and "beautiful hair".
 The eating disorder continued for a total of six years, including throughout her university studies, and her Great British Bake Off appearance.

 Tandoh studied philosophy and history of art at University College London, but left after four years without a degree.